 NOTE: The built-in modem and network can also be installed by a certified Notebook PC technician if you choose to upgrade your non-modem/network model after purchase.
+TUV certification for this Notebook PC requires that only an internal modem or only an internal network be installed, not both.
 Modem and/or network can also be installed as a PC card (PCMCIA).